sahilrajput03/mongo-quick/Readme.md

 There are examples below using respective features from `mongo-quick` library .

-Tip: Remember `methods` having Lazy😂 in their names tells that you need to call them by prefixing them with `await` keyword. :D
+**Quick tip 3:** Remember `methods` having `Lazy`😂 in their names tells that you need to call them by prefixing them with `await` keyword. :D

+**Quick tip 4:** Remember `methods` having `InLog`😂 in their names tells that you'll receive nice logs about the execution/results of those statements in console. :D

 ### For non-typescript users